 Amanda Phillips, MA, BCBA earned her Bachelor of Arts degree in Psychology with Honors from Purdue University in 2006.
 In 2008 she completed her BCaBA coursework through the Florida Institute of Technology.
 She then went on to receive her Masters and to complete her BCBA coursework at Ball State University with an emphasis in Applied Behavior Analysis in 2010.
 Amanda has presented her research at the Hoosier Association for Applied Behavior Analysis Conference and has been mentored by many distinguished PhDs in the field of ABA, including Dr. Carl Sundberg, BCBA-D, Dr. Mark Sunderg BCBA-D, Dr. Patrick McGreevey, BCBA-D, Dr. Barb Esche, John Esche, Dr. Peter Gerheardt, Dr. Kent Johnson, Bob Ryan, BCBA.
-She is also a certified Safety Care Specialist and has been a valued team member at D.A.S.I. since 2014.
-Amanda is married and has 3 children.
-She loves to cook, shop through thrift and antique stores, and watch reality shows.
-She also enjoys art history and once won a statewide Rock Paper Scissors championship.
+She is also a certified Safety Care Specialist and recently became PEAK Level 1 certified.